GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

 <details><summary>2020 History changes</summary>

 #### December 18, 2020
-* Update OpenCore to 0.6.4 official version
+* Updated OpenCore to 0.6.4 official version
-* Update Lilu \ AppleALC \ WhateverGreen \ VitualSMC kexts to latest official version, update USBInjectAll kext to newer modified version
+* Updated Lilu \ AppleALC \ WhateverGreen \ VitualSMC kexts to latest official version, updated USBInjectAll kext to newer modified version
-* Update OpenRuntime \ OpenCanopy drivers
+* Updated OpenRuntime \ OpenCanopy drivers
-* Remove SSDT-HCMC SSDT file
+* Removed SSDT-HCMC SSDT file

 *OC 0.6.4's Config.plist adds and deletes some entries, recommended to reconfigure according to usage habits.
 Support macOS 11.1 and can be updated in Software Update.*

 #### November 12, 2020
-* Update OpenCore to 0.6.3 official version
+* Updated OpenCore to 0.6.3 official version
-* Update Lilu \ AppleALC \ WhateverGreen \ VitualSMC kexts to latest official version
+* Updated Lilu \ AppleALC \ WhateverGreen \ VitualSMC kexts to latest official version
-* Update OpenRuntime \ OpenCanopy drivers
+* Updated OpenRuntime \ OpenCanopy drivers

 *OC 0.6.3's Config.plist only adds three new entries: Kernel > Quirks > ForceSecureBootScheme, PlatformInfo > CustomMemory and UEFI > Output > ForceResolution.
 Recommended to add them manually.
 Support ~~bugOS~~macOS Big Sur 11.0 RC, see [Q&A 8](#8-how-to-use-macos-big-sur-11).*

 #### October 10, 2020
-* Update OpenCore to 0.6.2 official version
+* Updated OpenCore to 0.6.2 official version
-* Update Lilu \ AppleALC \ WhateverGreen \ IntelMausi \ VitualSMC \ CPUFriend kexts to latest official version
+* Updated Lilu \ AppleALC \ WhateverGreen \ IntelMausi \ VitualSMC \ CPUFriend kexts to latest official version
-* Update OpenRuntime \ OpenCanopy drivers
+* Updated OpenRuntime \ OpenCanopy drivers
-* Add `/EFI/OC/Bootstrap/Bootstrap.efi`
+* Added `/EFI/OC/Bootstrap/Bootstrap.efi`

 *OC 0.6.2's Config.plist adds and deletes some entries, recommended to reconfigure according to usage habits.
 Support macOS 10.15.6 and can be updated in Software Update; Support ~~bugOS~~macOS Big Sur 11.0 beta, see [Q&A 8](#8-how-to-use-macos-big-sur-11).
 For the Bootstrap, see [Q&A 7] (#7-how-to-use-oc-boot-item-high-priority).*

 #### September 16, 2020
-* Update OpenCore to 0.6.1 official version
+* Updated OpenCore to 0.6.1 official version
-* Update Lilu \ AppleALC \ WhateverGreen \ VitualSMC kexts to latest official version
+* Updated Lilu \ AppleALC \ WhateverGreen \ VitualSMC kexts to latest official version
-* Update OpenRuntime \ OpenCanopy drivers
+* Updated OpenRuntime \ OpenCanopy drivers

 *OC 0.6.1's Config.plist adds and deletes some entries, recommended to reconfigure according to usage habits.
 Support ~~bugOS~~macOS Big Sur 11.0 beta, see [Q&A 8](#8-how-to-use-macos-big-sur-11).*

 #### August 7, 2020
-* Update OpenCore to 0.6.0 official version
+* Updated OpenCore to 0.6.0 official version
-* Update Lilu \ AppleALC \ WhateverGreen \ VitualSMC \ CPUFriend kexts to latest official version
+* Updated Lilu \ AppleALC \ WhateverGreen \ VitualSMC \ CPUFriend kexts to latest official version
-* Update OpenRuntime \ OpenCanopy drivers
+* Updated OpenRuntime \ OpenCanopy drivers

 *OC 0.6.0's Config.plist adds and deletes some entries, recommended to reconfigure according to usage habits.
 Support macOS 10.15.6 and can be updated in Software Update; Support ~~bugOS~~macOS Big Sur 11.0 beta, see [Q&A 8](#8-how-to-use-macos-big-sur-11).*

 #### June 16, 2020
-* Update OpenCore to 0.5.9 official version
+* Updated OpenCore to 0.5.9 official version
-* Update Lilu \ AppleALC \ IntelMausi \ WhateverGreen \ VitualSMC kexts to latest official version, update USBInjectAll kext to newer modified version
+* Updated Lilu \ AppleALC \ IntelMausi \ WhateverGreen \ VitualSMC kexts to latest official version, updated USBInjectAll kext to newer modified version
-* Update OpenRuntime \ OpenCanopy drivers, Remove the ApfsDriverLoader driver
+* Updated OpenRuntime \ OpenCanopy drivers, Removed the ApfsDriverLoader driver
-* Update `/EFI/OC/Resources` boot theme files
+* Updated `/EFI/OC/Resources` boot theme files

 *OC 0.5.9's Config.plist adds and deletes some entries, recommended to reconfigure according to usage habits.
 Support macOS 10.15.5 and can be updated in Software Update.*

 #### April 12, 2020
-* Update OpenCore to 0.5.7 official version
+* Updated OpenCore to 0.5.7 official version
-* Update Lilu \ AppleALC \ WhateverGreen \ VitualSMC kexts to latest official version
+* Updated Lilu \ AppleALC \ WhateverGreen \ VitualSMC kexts to latest official version
-* Replace the FwRuntimeServices driver with OpenRuntime driver, Add OpenCanopy driver
+* Replaced the FwRuntimeServices driver with OpenRuntime driver, Added OpenCanopy driver
-* Replace Shell tools with OpenShell tools
+* Replaced Shell tools with OpenShell tools
-* Add the `/EFI/OC/Resources` theme related folder, where the Font\Image\Label directory contains files
+* Added the `/EFI/OC/Resources` theme related folder, where the Font\Image\Label directory contains files
-* Enable KASLR, add igfxfw=2 boot-args
+* Enabled KASLR, added igfxfw=2 boot-args

 *OC 0.5.7's Config.plist adds and deletes some entries, recommended to reconfigure according to usage habits.
 Added boot theme but not enabled by default.
 If you need to use it, you can change the Misc > Boot > Picker: `Builtin` to `External` in Config.plist; igfxfw=2 boot-args can use the integrated graphics at full frequency, if there is no integrated graphics, you can remove it.*

 #### March 3, 2020
-* Update OpenCore to 0.5.6 official version
+* Updated OpenCore to 0.5.6 official version
-* Update Lilu \ AppleALC \ WhateverGreen kexts to latest official version
+* Updated Lilu \ AppleALC \ WhateverGreen kexts to latest official version
-* Update ApfsDriverLoader \ HfsPlus \ FwRuntimeServices drivers to latest version
+* Updated ApfsDriverLoader \ HfsPlus \ FwRuntimeServices drivers to latest version
-* Add ExFatDxe driver, add EFI > Drivers > 2: ExFatDxe.efi in Config.plist
+* Added ExFatDxe driver, add EFI > Drivers > 2: ExFatDxe.efi in Config.plist
-* Update Shell \ VerifyMsrE2 tools to latest version
+* Updated Shell \ VerifyMsrE2 tools to latest version
-* Remove `/EFI/OC/Tools/memtest.efi`, remove Misc > Tools > 2 in Config.plist
+* Removed `/EFI/OC/Tools/memtest.efi`, removed Misc > Tools > 2 in Config.plist

 *OC 0.5.6's Config.plist adds and deletes some entries, recommended to reconfigure according to usage habits.
 Support ~~bugOS~~macOS 10.15.4 and can be updated in Software Update after the official version is released.*

 #### February 14, 2020
-* Remove Slide=129 boot-args（Related [Issue](https://github.com/GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/issues/7)）
+* Removed Slide=129 boot-args（Related [Issue](https://github.com/GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/issues/7)）
-* Delete `/EFI/OC/Drivers/AppleUsbKbDxe.efi` (No effect, see the explanation of [vit9696 for details](https://applelife.ru/threads/opencore-obsuzhdenie-i-ustanovka.2944066/page-176#post-856653))
+* Deleted `/EFI/OC/Drivers/AppleUsbKbDxe.efi` (No effect, see the explanation of [vit9696 for details](https://applelife.ru/threads/opencore-obsuzhdenie-i-ustanovka.2944066/page-176#post-856653))
-* Modify `/EFI/OC/Drivers/HFSPlus.efi` name to `HfsPlus.efi`, modify UEFI > Drivers > 2 to HfsPlus.efi in Config.plist (Uniform name format)
+* Modified `/EFI/OC/Drivers/HFSPlus.efi` name to `HfsPlus.efi`, modified UEFI > Drivers > 2 to HfsPlus.efi in Config.plist (Uniform name format)

 #### February 10, 2020
-* Fix OpenCore 0.5.5 renamed SupportCsm to AdviseWindows
+* Fixed OpenCore 0.5.5 renamed SupportCsm to AdviseWindows

 *Please manually change the name of this item (PlatformInfo > Generic) and suggest to adjust AdviseWindows to the top of Generic as per the official example.*